Mitigating Temporal Misalignment by Discarding Outdated Facts

 \subsection{Dataset Summary}

-Table~\ref{tab:dataset_statistics} reports data statistics.
-In Figure~\ref{fig:duration_statistics}, we show the distribution of durations from each dataset.
-While most facts in SituatedQA and TimeQA change over the course of months to decades, facts in MCTACO and TA-Pretrain cover a wider range.
+Table~\ref{tab:dataset_statistics} reports data statistics and Figure~\ref{fig:duration_statistics} presents the distribution of durations from each dataset.
+While most facts in SituatedQA and TimeQA change over the course of months to decades, facts in MCTACO and TimePre cover a wider range.